Nahid180/TorchTrainer/readme.md

 ﻿# Torch Trainer
-Torch Trainer is a tool that will help you to train you PyTorch Model faster without having to write all the training steps one by one.
+Torch Trainer is a tool that will help you to train your PyTorch Model faster without having to write all the training steps one by one.
 It also come s with a colored progress bar for better visualization.